plietar/malariasim-gc-writeup/GC.md

 (one with values ranging from 1 to 10, the other full of random numbers) and assigns it to the variable `x`.
 It then takes the `data` column, multiplies it by 2 and assigns it back into `x`.
-This creates a new data frame, whose `data` is the result of the multiplication[^2].
+This creates a new data frame, whose `data` is the result of the multiplication[^copy-opt].

-[^2]: In this simplified example, R actually optimizes the assignment to
+[^copy-opt]: In this simplified example, R actually optimizes the assignment to
     `x$data` and modifies the data frame in place.
 This is only allowed in a limited set of circumstances and is semantically *as-if* it had made a copy.